Coronavirus digest: Japan bars foreign travelers as omicron spreads | DW | 29.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 As concerns over the new omicron COVID variant grow, Japan is reinstating curbs for foreign arrivals.
-Meanwhile, Dutch police detained a couple who fled from a quarantine hotel.
+The WHO has said the risk of global infection surges posed by the variant is "very high."
 DW has the latest.

 Japan is joining Israel in closing its borders to foreign travelers following the emergence of the omicron variant